Disaster Cleanup Worker

 I clean up disasters at this job, but sometimes I think the real hot messes are the people I meet along the way.

 Year-round, I find myself in the homes and businesses of strangers.
 Mansions to hovels, I’ve frequented them all.
 When it’s not floods, it’s fires.
 When it’s not fires, it’s mold, asbestos, vandalism, traumas, and sometimes the aftermath of drug abusing hoarders.
-Every day I go to work, I meet people having some of the worst days they’ll have.
+Every day I go to work, I meet people having some of the worst days they’ll ever have.
 There are bat-shit funny moments, but there are exhausting human moments too.
-And there is nothing quite like sifting through a mountain of clothing, garbage, animal feces and used heroine needles in 35-degree heat to really hit the I-Need-A-New-Life spot.
+And there is nothing quite like sifting through a mountain of clothing, garbage, and used heroine needles in 35-degree heat to really hit the I-Need-A-New-Life spot.

 I’m wrong of course.